annikajnic/reactiv-demo/README.md

 Assumptions

 - Test data is a defined type
-- Test data will be held in a single json file
+- Test data will be held in a single JSON file

 My first approach was to import all the test files on load because I had some limitations with dynamically importing the JSON files.
 Thinking about this app's scalability, this approach is not ideal.
 I used json-server to post the JSON file to port 3000, allowing me to utilize the JSON file as an API call.
 This also mimics a real-world app and enables me to render only the selected carousel's images, which images can hold a lot of storage, causing apps to slow down.
 Other tools can be used to help with large image files, like image compressors or a view renderer that only renders the images in view.